Occupant Engagement: Where Design Meets Performance

 New Buildings Institute

 Receive continuing education credit for reading this article.
-The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved the technical and instructional quality of this course for 1 GBCI CE hour towards the LEED Credential Maintenance Program.
 The International Living Future Institute (ILFI) has approved this course for 1 LFA hour.

 Upon completing this course, participants will be able to: